jeffwyeh/Infocal/README.md

 # FAQs

-- Why Infocal need user profile permission?
+## Why does Infocal Custom need user profile permission?

-Infocal needs your profile to calculate active calories, distance goal (based on your steps and stride length), moving distance for a whole week.
-Infocal is using your profile for that purposes and will not save it anywhere.
+Infocal Custom needs access to your profile to calculate active calories, distance goal (based on your steps and stride length), and moving distance for a whole week.
+Infocal Custom does not store this information.

-- Why Infocal need internet/background communication permission?
+## Why does Infocal Custom need internet/background communication permission?

-Infocal uses OpenWeatherMap API to fetch weather information, and only for that.

-- Battery format in days isn't working?
+If using the OpenWeatherMap for any of the features (see feature list above), internet and background communication is used to fetch data from the OpenWeatherMap API.

+## Why isn't battery days remaining not working?

-The battery consumption estimate will need time to make an estimate, it will need at least 1 hour to complete.
-The estimate updates once every hour.
-If you restart your watch or switch from different watchface, it will need to calibrate again.
+The days remaining battery estimate needs about an 1 hour to calibrate before displaying any information.
+After calibration, the estimate updates once every hour.
+If you restart your watch or switch to a different watchface, it will need to calibrate again.

-- Too much data on the screen?

-You can set it to "Empty" complication, it won't draw anything.

-- This watchface consumes too much energy?

-Hey, there's a built-in power saving mode in the settings which will reduce the screen refresh rate to once per minute.

-- How to see if the watch is connected to the phone?
+## Can I see the connection status between the watch and the phone?

-By using the group notification complication, if a phone is connected it will show "C" (connected), otherwise is "D" (disconnected).
+The group notification complication displays a "C" (connected) if the watch is connected to a phone, otherwise it will display "D" (disconnected).

-- If I update the watchface via Garmin connect, all the settings reset to default?

-This is a bug of Garmin Connect iOS app, please update Garmin Connect to the latest version.

-- Can't get sunrise/sunset to work?
+## Why doesn't sunrise/sunset/OpenWeatherMap temperature display any information?

-Sunrise/sunset only works if the watch has a GPS signal, try to start any activity and wait for GPS signal, then return to watch face and then everything is good.
+Sunrise/sunset only works if the watch has a GPS signal.
+Try starting any activity that requires GPS, then wait for GPS signal.
+Once a GPS signal is established, return to watch face and check the complication again.

-- Complication data just show "--" value?

-Not all complications are supported for any device, it depends on your device whether it is supported or not.
+## Why is my complication data just showing "--"?

+Not all complications are supported for all devices, or there is no data to display at the moment.
+This could be because the data isn't available (e.g., Stress is not always calculated), or the complication relies on a GPS signal that has not been established.

-- A square appeared instead of a character?
+## A blank square is shown instead of a character?

-Currently, this watch face only supports English (or Latin characters), more language support will come in the next release.
+Currently, this watch face only supports English (or Latin characters).

-- Why weather/outside temperature is not shown/update?

-Weather/outside temperature needs internet and GPS information to work.
-Please set your GPS up (as instructed in the FAQs), and make sure your watch is connected to your phone (via Carmin Connect) with internet connected.

-- What is the source of weather information?

-This watchface get weather info from OpenWeatherMap API.

-- Why weather does not update properly or showing the wrong number?

-Infocal uses OpenWeatherMap API free tier, which is only allowed for 60 API calls per second or 1000 request per day.
-With many people using Infocal, it exceeds the limit.
-To make weather work better for you, please read API document from OpenWeatherMap here to get your own API key: https://openweathermap.org/guide#how (Your API key will need several hours to be activated by OpenWeatherMap)

-- What is OpenWeatherMap API key?

-It''s a key to allow you to get weather information from OpenWeatherMap, as describe in "Why weather does not update properly or showing the wrong number?".

-**Currently this watch face only support English (or Latin characters), more language support will come in the next release.**
+## How do I get an OpenWeatherMap API?

+Go to https://openweathermap.org/, create an account, and log in.
+Once logged in, click on your account name in the upper right corner, then click on "My API keys".
+If you do not have any keys, click "Generate" and copy the newly generated key to the Infocal Custom settings.

-# Credits
+# Credits (from original Infocal project)

 - Special thanks to **[warmsound](https://github.com/warmsound)** for awesome [Crystal Watchface](https://github.com/warmsound/crystal-face).
 Without Crystal, I'm not able to add some features (suntime, sensor history, weather...) to this watchface.
 - Special thanks to **[sunpazed](https://github.com/sunpazed)** for his awesome GitHub projects.
 I learned a lot from him for anti-aliasing and get inspired to create curved text, which makes Infocal today.